 Previous knowledge and experience of performing ultrasounds is not required for this course.
 The hands-on training will be based on the individual physician’s previous experience prior to the course, beginners as well as more experienced physicians are welcome to attend.

 It is mandatory that participants complete and successfully pass online modules before attending the hands-on course.
 These five online modules cover an introduction, basic principles of ultrasound, focused lung ultrasound, chest sonography and focused cardiac ultrasound.
 Each module includes theoretical content, images, statistics, videos and self-assessment questions to facilitate learning.
 Participants will also be asked to complete a pre-course assessment test at the end of the modules.
 80% correct answers are needed in order to pass the test.
 Please allow between 12-20 hours to complete the online materials.
-For successful completion of the online modules you will receive 20 CME credits from the European Board for Accreditation in Pneumology (EBAP).

 Participants will develop their practical skills by performing ultrasounds on healthy volunteers as well as patients.
 The practical training will be supplemented by short lectures as well as case demonstration at the bedside.
 At the end of the course, the theoretical knowledge and practical skills of each participant will be assessed.
 They will perform an ultrasound examination on a patient which typically lasts 15-30 minutes.
 The course content and length are in line with the EFSUMB recommendations for the theoretical training in thoracic ultrasound (level 1 & 2).